Jelloeater/pyfedi/GOVERNANCE.md

 # PieFed Governance

-The PieFed project uses a governance model commonly described as Benevolent Dictator For Life ([BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)).
+The PieFed project currently uses a governance model commonly described as Benevolent Dictator For Life ([BDFL](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life)).
 This document outlines our implementation of this model.
+A new governance model will be adopted when the project outgrows BDFL.

 ## Terms